 Take these steps to match consumer expectations with what you have to offer

-In the January issue, I introduced the concept of the Marketing Circle and the importance of understanding the value of each of its components—components that are interdependent; none should be thought of as an independent activity.
+Previously, I introduced the concept of the Marketing Circle and the importance of understanding the value of each of its components—components that are interdependent; none should be thought of as an independent activity.

 During 2015, in collaboration with industry experts, we’ll focus this article series on each Marketing Circle component, demonstrating how—by making this circle seamless and congruent—you can achieve a higher level of sales revenue.